-- How to Print Page Number in Excel (5 Easy Ways)
+Read More: How to Print Horizontally in Excel

 5. Preferring Paper Size

 Furthermore, you can prefer the paper size based on your dataset.
 For example, if you have a larger dataset, you may choose the A3 paper size.
-And if you want to print in standard paper size, just select the A4 size from the list.
+And if you want to print in standard paper size, just select and print with A4 size from the list.

-Read More: How to Print Excel Sheet in A4 Size (4 Ways)
+Read More: How to Print Excel Sheet with Table

 6. Changing Margins